-To be an Account Manager at STANDOUT in 2019 requires a broad range of skills and understanding for a role that is oversimplified by its title.
+To be an Account Manager at STANDOUT in 2020 requires a broad range of skills, empathy, understanding, patience, energy, detail and drive.

 Account Management, in the typical or historical sense, would be a role that acted as a conduit between client and creative / production / planning teams.
 The reality of Account Management in smaller integrated or smaller full-service agencies is that there is a requirement for a range of skills and input that are vital to the successful retention and development of any client.

 What makes this role interesting?

 There are no two days that the same.
 One day you’ll be organising a photo shoot and another day you’ll be auditing competitor eCommerce stores to ensure that our recommended solution is ahead of the curve.
 You might be working on a strategic document for a social media campaign burst or working with our production team to establish the best method of printing a luxury hotel’s champagne branded private dining room brochure.

 Undoubtedly you will learn from experience whilst working at STANDOUT.
 Every client is different and every project is different.
 Our goal always is to provide effective marketing solutions that enable our clients to sell more products and increase value within their businesses.
 Using the skill-sets you already possess you will be able to develop them further and there will be areas of the business that you may not have experienced which you will be able to gain knowledge of and eventually implement as your own thinking.